The Last of the Mohicans (1936 film): Plot

-Hawkeye and his friends break out of the stockade and set out in pursuit, as does Heyward.
+Hawk-eye and his friends break out of the stockade and set out in pursuit, as does Heyward.
 When they reach a stream, they are forced to split up.
-Hawkeye and Chingachgook search downstream, Heyward and Uncas upstream.
-Uncas picks up the trail and, unwilling to wait for the others, hurries ahead by himself.
+Hawk-eye and Chingachgook search downstream, Heyward and Uncas upstream.
+Uncas picks up the trail, and unwilling to wait for the others, hurries ahead by himself.
 He manages to free Cora, but they are trapped on top of a cliff.
 Uncas kills one man, but Magua sends him plummeting to the bottom of the cliff.
 Rather than become Magua's woman, Cora chooses to jump to her death.
 The dying Uncas drags himself over to her lifeless body and takes her hand in his before succumbing.
 Chingachgook arrives and challenges Magua to fight one-on-one.
-Hawkeye prevents Heyward from interfering.
-Chingachgook drowns Magua in the river.
+Hawk-eye prevents Heyward from interfering; Chingachgook drowns Magua in the river.

-Meanwhile, Alice is taken to a large enemy settlement to be burned at the stake.
-Hawkeye sends Chingachgook to stand guard, then tells Heyward he will offer himself in exchange for Alice.
-Heyward offers his life instead, but Hawkeye tells him that the Indians would not trade Alice for a British officer they do not know.
-It must be an enemy warrior they respect highly, and Hawkeye meets that description.
-Heyward knocks out Hawkeye and takes his clothes, because the enemy does not know what Hawkeye looks like.
+Meanwhile, Alice is taken to a large Indian settlement to be burned at the stake.
+Hawk-eye sends Chingachgook to stand guard, then tells Heyward he will offer himself in exchange for Alice.
+Heyward offers his life, instead, but Hawk-eye tells him that the Indians would not trade Alice for a British officer they do not know.
+It must be an enemy warrior they respect highly, and Hawk-eye meets that description.
+Heyward knocks out Hawk-eye and takes his clothes, because the enemy does not know what Hawk-eye looks like.
 Heyward enters the armed camp and bargains for Alice's release.
-Hawkeye awakens and follows him.
-Faced with two men claiming to be Hawkeye, the enemy chief decides the winner of a shooting contest must be the real one, and he is proved right.
-Before she leaves, Alice kisses Hawkeye.
-Then he is tied to a stake and the wood around him set on fire.
+Hawk-eye awakens and follows him.
+Faced with two men claiming to be Hawk-eye, the enemy chief decides the winner of a shooting contest must be the real one, and he is proved right.
+Before she leaves, Alice kisses Hawk-eye.
+Then, he is tied to a stake and the wood around him set on fire.
 Alice and the others encounter a British relief force led by General Abercrombie.
-They storm the camp and free Hawkeye.
+They storm the camp and free Hawk-eye.

-Hawkeye faces a court-martial, but Heyward has the charges dismissed.
-Hawkeye enlists in the British Army and sets out with them to attack Canada.
+Hawk-eye faces a court-martial, but Heyward has the charges dismissed.
+Hawk-eye enlists in the British Army and sets out with them to attack French Canada.
 Alice tells him she will be waiting for him at Albany.